KASIGAU, KENYA REDD+ PROJECT

 The Kasigau REDD+ project reduces over 1.7 million tons of carbon dioxide emissions annually over the 30-year life of the project.

 The Kasigau REDD+ project protects over 500,000 acres of dryland forest and thousands of threatened elephants and other endangered species.

-Our projects work within the existing culture to implement inclusive self-governance structures.
+Wildlife Works co-create projects with land owners and forest communities within the existing culture to implement inclusive self-governance structures.
 We operate with full transparency and zero tolerance for corruption.

-Our projects are examples of private-public partnerships that bring together national and regional government, local community and private sector to bring in conservation finance and community development.
+Wildlife Works projects are examples of private-public-community partnerships that bring together national and regional government, local community and private sector to bring in conservation finance and community development.